Three Options to Choose From to Speed Up Piecing!

 Clever quilters use tape (or cardboard) instead.
 It’s quicker and, with careful “steering”, can be just as accurate.

 Allison from Cluck Cluck Sew shows one method for using this time-saving method.
 Her article goes on to explain the full stitch-and-flip process.

 This method can also be used for making two half-square triangles (HSTs) from two squares of fabric.
 You’ll want to position the tape a little differently than in the example above and mark guidelines.

 Once the tape is in place you can use it for stitch-and-flip also.
 Notice how the tape goes nearly to the feed dogs for optimal accuracy.

 The HST process is explained in an article from April Rosenthal.

-Donna Amos uses a strip of cardboard for HSTs and stitch-and-flip.
+Donna Amos uses a strip of cardboard for stitch-and-flip.
 She lays it on top of the pieces to serve as a guideline for sewing.

 Image Source: The image at the top of the page is from Quilting Company.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!